Kokoabassplayer/Kokoabassplayer.github.io/README.md

 Made for the convenience of colleagues.
 And I hope it will be useful to everyone.
 Whether Thai people choose to use Thai numbers or Arabic numbers.
-Data workers like us are always ready to deal with a wide variety of data.
+Data workers like us must always be ready to deal with a wide variety of data.

 #thainumbers #arabicnumbers #datatype #datapreparation #preprocessing #tableau #datavisualization